 Erythroderma in a Patient Taking Acitretin for Plaque Psoriasis

-April 2008 | Volume 7 | Issue 4 | Case Report | 391 | Copyright © April 2008
+April 2008 | Volume 7 | Issue 4 | Case Reports | 391 | Copyright © April 2008

 Jennifer Ahdout BS, Hilary Mandel MD, Melvin Chiu MD

 Acitretin is a second generation retinoid used in the treatment of psoriasis.
 It has shown particular efficacy in the treatment

 of pustular or erythrodermic psoriasis.
 A case of a patient who was being treated for plaque psoriasis with acitretin,